 The advantage?
 Virtual machines can be created, deleted, or scaled much quicker than a traditional VPS.
 Downtime is also less since you’re not depending on a single physical machine.

 That’s also the reason why Cloud companies are able to provide pay-as-you-go pricing.
-If you have a 2GB instance from AWS, you can scale it up to 4GB within seconds.
+For instance, if you have a 2GB EC2 instance from AWS, you can scale it up to 4GB or higher within seconds.

 Amazon AWS, DigitalOcean, Linode, etc are some of the popular cloud server providers.